felix-clark/ndarray-glm/README.md

 // The design matrix can optionally be standardized, where the mean of each independent
 // variable is subtracted and each is then divided by the standard deviation of that variable. let data_x = standardize(data_x);
-// The model is general over floating point type.
+// The model is generic over floating point type for the independent data variables.
-// If the second argument is left "_", it will be inferred if possible.
+// If the second argument is blank (`_`), it will be inferred if possible.
 // L2 regularization can be applied with l2_reg().
 let model = ModelBuilder::<Linear, f32>::new(&data_y, &data_x).l2_reg(1e-5).build()?;
 let fit = model.fit()?;
-println!("Fit result: {}", fit.result);
+// Currently the result is a simple array of the MLE estimators, including the intercept term. println!("Fit result: {}", fit.result);
 ```

+For logistic regression, the `y` array data must be boolean, and for Poisson
+regression it must be an unsigned integer.

 ## Features